 Most of all we'd like someone to share all these blessings with; someone who will enjoy the quietness of the country, the marvelous views and the lovely weather.

-We started a vegetable garden, where as of June 2018 we have two terraces, seven raised beds (and are planning on making more soon), aromatic herbs and a greenhouse to work at.
+We started a vegetable garden, where as of September 2018 we have three terraces, twelve raised beds (and are planning on making more soon), aromatic herbs and a greenhouse to work at.
 We are building terraces, embankments and paths while we're shaping the land.
 We aim to produce our own food, and are learning how to do so responsibly.

 It's raining season so most of the work in the garden involves playing in the mud <3

-Currently we are also expanding the gardening surface, working the soil, laying our first stones in the place and building fences for the chickens!
+Currently we are also expanding the gardening surface, working the soil, laying our first stones in the place and building a greenhouse to experiment earthship construction techniques.
 So we need willing arms to shovel around, stir the earth and creative minds to help us see this through.

 We have crops already growing that need constant watering and care, they're great listeners and need help keeping the pests away while we learn how to balance biodiversity as we grow.